-BULLYING: Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students that is severe, persistent or pervasive and has the effect of doing any of the following:[1]

-- 1. Substantial interference with a student's education. - 2.
-Creation of a threatening environment. - 3.
-Substantial disruption of the orderly operation of the school.
+BULLYING: Bullying is defined as intentional electronic, written, verbal or physical act or series of acts directed at another student or students which occurs in a school setting and/or outside a school setting, that is severe, persistent or pervasive and has the effect of substantially interfering with a student's education, creating an environment that a reasonable person in the reporting party's situation would find threatening or causing a substantial disruption of the orderly operation of school.

 Students will be taught what bullying means, how to recognize when it happens, and positive ways to respond to and report the behavior.
-Students, parents/guardians, faculty and staff members must work together to prevent and stop bullying.
+Students, parents/guardians, faculty, and staff members must work together to prevent and stop bullying.
+Allegations of bullying will be responded to in accordance with District Policy #249.